Social Icons

 Directed by David Leitch

-Here was a great idea packaged with a great soundtrack and filled with enough suspense to have you glued from the start.
+Here’s a great idea packaged with a fantastic soundtrack and filled with enough suspense to keep you glued from the start.

-Atomic Blonde is not the best spy film there is neither is the movie a great John Wick replacement, even though both actors were sparring partners during the training for their individual movies.
-Keanu Reeve’s training was for John Wick: Chapter Two (2017) and Charlize Theron’s was for this movie, the two friends had worked together in Devil’s Advocate and Sweet November.
+Atomic Blonde is not the best spy film out there, nor is it a great John Wick replacement—even though both actors were sparring partners during their training for their respective movies.
+Keanu Reeves trained for John Wick: Chapter Two (2017), and Charlize Theron trained for this one.
+The two friends had previously worked together in The Devil’s Advocate and Sweet November.

-Atomic Blonde for its performance had a bad pacing and weak script and very boring interludes between the action scenes and the interrogation scenes.
-The interrogation scenes had the lead giving details of her mission in 1989 Germany, during the collapse of the Berlin Wall.
-Her debriefing were the visuals for the whole movie.
+Atomic Blonde suffers from bad pacing, a weak script, and very boring interludes between the action scenes and the interrogation scenes.
+The interrogation scenes feature the lead character detailing her mission in 1989 Germany during the collapse of the Berlin Wall.
+Her debriefing serves as the visual framework for the entire movie.

 The movie starts with the introduction and murder of an MI6 agent.
-The reason for his death was because in his person was a list which was concealed in a wristwatch.
-The list contains the names of every active secret agent in the Soviet Union.
+The reason for his death is a list concealed in a wristwatch he was carrying.
+This list contains the names of every active secret agent in the Soviet Union.

-Lorraine (Charlize Theron) was assigned by the MI6 to find and recover the list and to kill a double agent named Satchel.
-Satchel is a known double agent who has been selling secrets to the Soviets for years and is known to have betrayed MI6 agent who was murdered in the movie’s first scene.
+Lorraine (Charlize Theron) is assigned by MI6 to recover the list and kill a double agent named Satchel.
+Satchel has been selling secrets to the Soviets for years and is believed to have betrayed the MI6 agent murdered in the movie’s opening scene.

-The captivating journey of Lorraine to recover the list and to end the reign of Satchel, led her to meet a French spy Delphine (with whom she had a sexual relationship) and David Percival (James McAvoy).
-Percival is a semi-rogue agent which was already in Berlin trying to recover the list.
-His and Lorraine’s partnership was topsy-turvy making it difficult for you the viewer to know whether he is Satchel or Satchel is another agent we are hoping to meet ahead, adding to the suspense.
+Lorraine’s captivating journey to recover the list and end Satchel’s reign leads her to cross paths with a French spy, Delphine (with whom she has a sexual relationship), and David Percival (James McAvoy).
+Percival is a semi-rogue agent already in Berlin trying to recover the list.
+His partnership with Lorraine is topsy-turvy, making it difficult for the viewer to determine whether he is Satchel or if Satchel is another agent we’re yet to meet—adding to the suspense.

-The movie’s firm stand is the awesome 80s soundtrack.
-This adaptation of Antony Johnston and Sam Hart's 2012 graphic novel The Coldest City had great reviews and also performed well in the box office.
+The movie’s strongest aspect is its awesome ‘80s soundtrack.
+This adaptation of Antony Johnston and Sam Hart’s 2012 graphic novel The Coldest City received great reviews and performed well at the box office.
+Charlize Theron’s performance is something to see, and the fight scenes—along with her solo one-woman-army character—strongly remind you of John Wick.

-The movie had a Lesbian subplot which is not present in the graphic novel and its foundation in the movie is not solid.
-This very mediocre addition and various other bad scripting, messed up the movie’s pace and made it drop from what would have been a female John Wick movie.
+The movie includes a lesbian subplot that isn’t present in the graphic novel, and its foundation in the film feels shaky.
+This mediocre addition, along with various other scripting issues, messes up the movie’s pace and prevents it from becoming the female John Wick it could have been.

-Although the movie is a good watch it doesn’t make you crave or look forward to a second part.
+While the movie is a good watch, it doesn’t leave you craving or looking forward to a second part.

 Disclaimer